Last updated on June 13, 2026

 The Best Knight Payoffs

-Knights are good at a couple things, generally: First, they like to be equipped with artifacts and enchanted by auras.
-Next, theyโre always looking to be declared as attackers in the combat step.
+Knights are good at a couple things, generally they like to be equipped with weapons like Embercleave and enchanted by auras.
+Next, they’re always looking to be declared as attackers in the combat step.
 And finally, they tend to have vigilance and make for great blockers.

-Syr Gwyn, Hero of Ashvale is the best commander you can get for any equipment-themed knight deck, effectively skipping the prohibitive equip costs for expensive weapons like Embercleave or The Reaver Cleaver.
+Syr Gwyn, Hero of Ashvale is one of the best commanders you can get for any equipment-themed knight deck, effectively skipping the prohibitive equip costs for expensive weapons like Colossus Hammer, Lothlórien Blade, Helm of the Host or Aettir and Priwen.

 Another Throne of Eldraine card, Knights' Charge grants each of your attacking knights a small bit of life drain.
 Where it really shines is its 8-mana ability to return all knights from your graveyard to the battlefield.